Wheels in motion for Babergh and Mid Suffolk’s healthy future

 This is to build on the significant number of people that have either returned to or taken up cycling during COVID-19

 Reducing pollution and carbon emissions are also reasons for the shift, with the councils wanting to encourage residents to play their part in making Suffolk the greenest county.

 A shift will also support the county-wide ambition to become carbon neutral by 2030, all while enjoying the benefits for health and wellbeing.

 The final adopted proposal follows motions put forward at both Full Council meetings by Green Party councillors Leigh Jamieson and Daniel Pratt.
 They were amended following cross-party collaboration.

 Cllr Jessica Fleming, cabinet member for environment at Mid Suffolk District Council, said:

 “This is a great example of councillors working together, across the political divide, to ensure we have long-term sustainable transport plans for our communities.

-“As a council, we understand our role in encouraging and supporting our residents to lead active, healthy lives and in enabling them to play their part in the county-wide ambition to become carbon neutral by 2030 – as shown in the unanimous cross-party support for the proposal.
+“As a council, we understand our role in encouraging and supporting our residents to lead active, healthy lives.
+This is as well as enabling them to play their part in the county-wide ambition to become carbon neutral by 2030.
+As shown in the unanimous cross-party support for the proposal.

 Dr Daniel Pratt, who proposed the motion in Mid Suffolk, said: